 How to Improve Organic CTR of Blogs?
 25 Tips & Blog Examples

-The website that is structured with relevant and SEO optimized blog posts, and is backed by effective marketing strategies can generate high organic search click through rate.
+A website that is structured with relevant and SEO-optimized blog posts and is backed by effective marketing strategies can generate a high organic search click-through rate.
 This surely is one definite way to survive, as helpful and accurate content that encourages discussions and knowledge-sharing instills the trust of the audience from the niche.

-GoodFirms surveyed 85+ Content Marketing Experts worldwide to find out the blog posts with high CTR, the type of blog post professionals prefer, and the tactics they apply to get a high ranking.
+GoodFirms surveyed 85+ Content Marketing Experts worldwide to find out the blog posts with high CTR, the type of blog post professionals prefer, and their tactics to get a high ranking.

 What Is A Click Through Rate(CTR)?

 Click-through rate (CTR) is the percentage of users who click on a particular link with respect to the number of total users who view that same link(impressions).
 And the clicks that the content receives when it gets displayed on Google SERPS is called Organic CTR.

 The SEO companies keep prospective clients interested with high-quality blog posts, in turn increasing click through rate and the traffic to a website.

 According to the formula, if 100 people view your link on Google SERPs (100 impressions) and 55 of those click on the link, your organic CTR is 55%.
 Though, it isn’t easy to achieve a CTR as high as this.

 34.48% of the surveyed experts have an average click-through rate between 1-1.9% for their blog posts.

 Logically, higher CTR helps bring in more traffic to your website.
 Google itself has suggested that they consider click-through-rates as a key search engine ranking signal and use it in their algorithm.
 CTRs help Googlebot figure out what type of results users want to see.

 A CTR is essential to measure the success of the optimization efforts for both - organic search and online advertising(pay-per-click marketing account).